Ryang20718/Market-S/README.md

+#Market-Swipe

-DynamoDB NoSQL Database Created using AWS Web Services
+DynamoDB NoSQL Database Created using Amazon Dynamo DB.
+Used in Market Swipe